Do you need some SwimRun Advice?

 Of course, don't forget to read 'About Us' to find out who's writing this site - anyone can put up a website, but it's good to know that the authors of this site are genuine SwimRunners!

-This site is NEW - We're adding to it all the time so do bookmark or add to your RSS feed and come back soon!
+So do bookmark this page or add it to your RSS feed, and come back soon!